Report 2016-130 - UC Office of the President: Status of Actions Taken

 To inform discussions about the Governor's Proposed Budget and the Legislature's deliberations on the state budget we are providing information at-a-glance about the University of California Office of the President's (Office of the President) progress in implementing those recommendations.
 Outlined below are the 33 recommendations which we made to the Office of the President in our report, The University of California Office of the President: It Failed to Disclose Tens of Millions in Surplus Funds, and Its Budget Practices Are Misleading (Report 2016-130: April 2017).

-We continue to have concerns that the Office of the President did not present its annual budget by April 2019, as specified by our recommendations.
-In fact, the Regents did not approve the Office of the President's fiscal year 2019-20 budget until July 2019, three weeks after the Governor signed the state budget.
-The failure to present the budget by April of each year may hinder the Department of Finance, the Legislature, and the Governor when making decisions regarding the UC's portion of the state budget.
+We continue to have concerns that the Office of the President does not present its annual budget by April of each year, as specified by our recommendations.
+The failure to present the budget by April may hinder the Department of Finance, the Legislature, and the Governor when making decisions regarding the UC's portion of the state budget.
+In May 2020 the Regents did not approve the Office of the Presidentís proposed budget and directed it to submit a balanced budget that includes the appropriate level of reductions at the July 2020 Regentís meeting.
+However in June 2020, the Governor approved the Budget Act of 2020 which reduced the Office of the Presidentís funding by $27 million.
+Because the Office of the President has not changed its budget process to align with the state budget process, the Legislature and the Governor had to make funding decisions without key information that would have been included in an approved budget, such as spending priorities and available fund balances.
 This is a critical recommendation that, if successfully implemented, will improve stakeholders' ability to hold the Office of the President accountable.

 Changes Due April 2018